 I’m planning to shoot some images of the exterior of my studio once I get my new signs, but I thought I could at least show Elder House today!
-You can see the stairs leading up to my front door in the second picture, and the large deck, and the wonderful skylights that flood my main room with soft beautiful light.
-And in the top picture you can see my little balcony, and the edge of the deck.
+You can see the stairs leading up to my front door, and the large deck, and the wonderful skylights that flood my main room with soft beautiful light.
+And in the image below you can see my little balcony, and the edge of the deck.

 Elder House has an interesting history.
 According to an article that appeared in the Village News in 1998, it was built as the result of a competition between three local men in 1883.
 They each were to build a house for under $3000, and the one who built the best house would win.
 One of these three houses, described as a “beautiful, ornate home,” was built on Juniper Street, and later moved to West Elder.
 It didn’t win the contest, but it is the only one of the three still standing.